defra-design/design/README.md

 Service design

- * Builds context and understanding of end users lives
+ * builds context and understanding of end users lives
- * Brings visibility to customer journeys and the pain points that limit service use
+ * brings visibility to customer journeys and the pain points that limit service use
- * Highlights organisational/ structural issues that prevent good service outcomes
+ * highlights organisational/ structural issues that prevent good service outcomes

 Service design along with other disciplines will help us create services that:

- * Are easy to find
+ * are easy to find
- * Clearly explain the purpose of the service
+ * clearly explain the purpose of the service
- * Set expectations a user has of the service
+ * set expectations a user has of the service
- * Enable each user to complete the outcome they set out to do
+ * enable each user to complete the outcome they set out to do
- * Work in a way that is familiar
+ * work in a way that is familiar
- * Require no prior knowledge to use
+ * require no prior knowledge to use
- * Are agnostic of organisational structures
+ * are agnostic of organisational structures
- * Require the minimum possible steps to complete
+ * require the minimum possible steps to complete
- * Are consistent throughout
+ * are consistent throughout
- * Have no dead ends
+ * have no dead ends
- * Are usable by everyone, equally
+ * are usable by everyone, equally
- * Encourage the right behaviours from users and service providers
+ * encourage the right behaviours from users and service providers
- * Respond to change quickly
+ * respond to change quickly
- * Clearly explain why a decision has been made
+ * clearly explain why a decision has been made
- * Make it easy to get human assistance
+ * make it easy to get human assistance

 ### When to do it